Medical News Today—June 10, 2010

 "We are extremely fortunate to have someone of the stature of Dr. Sedrakyan to lead this joint research endeavor," says Dr. Steven Goldring, chief scientific officer and St. Giles Chair at Hospital for Special Surgery.
 "Under his leadership, our two institutions have the opportunity to collaborate and demonstrate our commitment to clinical research and quality outcomes to improve patient care."

-Read the full article at medicalnewstoday.com.
+This article originally appeared at medicalnewstoday.com.